cwnicoletti/ExhibitU/README.md

 1. Download [npm](https://www.npmjs.com/get-npm) from Node.js
 2. Install the [expo-cli](https://docs.expo.io/)
 3. [Fork](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo) this repository
-4. While in the root directory of this repo, run: `npm install package-name@version-number` for each dependency and run: `npm install --save-dev package-name@version-number` for each devDependency listed below
+4. While in the root directory of this repo, run: `npm install dependency-name@version-number` for each dependency and run: `npm install --save-dev dependency-name@version-number` for each devDependency listed below
 5. Download [Expo Go](https://apps.apple.com/us/app/expo-go/id982107779) on the App Store
 6. While in the root directory of this repo, run: `expo start`
 7. Expo Go should find your project if you're on the same wifi as your computer, if not: Open the camera app and focus on the QR code to get a notification to the app.